 Course Outcomes Description Level CO 1 Explain how VR systems work and list the applications of VR.
-Understand CO 2 CO 2 Demonstrate the system of human vision and its implication on perception and rendering.
-CO 3 EXPlain the importance of interaction and audio in VR systems.
-CO 4 CO 4 Apply the working of various state of the art AR devices CO 5 CO 5 Make use of computer vision concepts for AR and describe AR techniques
+Understand CO 2 Demonstrate the system of human vision and its implication on perception and rendering.
+Understand CO 3 Explain the importance of interaction and audio in VR systems.
+Understand CO 4 Apply the principles of Augmented Reality to explore and demonstrate the working of various state-of-the-art AR devices.
+Apply CO 5 Use computer vision concepts for AR and describe AR techniques Apply

-Defining Virtual Reality- Representation of the Virtual World- Geometric Models- Visual Perception-Interaction.
+Defining Virtual Reality- Representation of the Virtual World- Geometric Models- Visual Perception- Interaction.